 The Swiss will tend to finish all their questions with ou bien, as an audible question mark to ask for a choice or its opposite.
 It is used in many, many situations.
 Sometimes you may find yourself hearing it three times in two sentences in a row.

 Ça va ou bien ? = Ça va ou ça va pas ?
 (Are you okay or not?)

 Tu as mangé ou bien ? = Tu as mangé ou pas ?
 (Have you eaten or not?)

-Finally, what will allow you to distinguish the two French speaking countries is their pronunciation.
+Finally, what will allow you to distinguish the two French-speaking countries is their pronunciation.

 The Swiss have a reputation for speaking slowly, but the real difference lies in the emphasis on their words and sentences.
-While French in France insists on the last syllable of words and sentences, Swiss French emphasises the penultimate one.
+While French in France insists on the last syllable of words and sentences, Swiss French emphasizes the penultimate one.

 Among Belgians, it will be more a question of certain consonants which are very strongly accentuated (the “r” very guttural) or directly exchanged (the[d] becomes[t], as in “grande” pronounces “grant’”) or a set of vowels pronounced oui as in huit (eight) pronounced ouite or cuisine (kitchen) pronounced couisine.

 Despite all these differences, the Belgians and the Swiss will agree on one thing: chocolate!